sholladay/pogo/example/react-on-client/README.md

 This is an example Pogo app with React client-side rendering.

-Based on [React on Server](../react-on-server), but with the following changes:
+Based on [Simple Server](../simple-server), but with the following changes:
  - Added client rendering on browser [`app.jsx`](./client/app.jsx).
  - Used browser features with `React.useState` [`counter.jsx`](./client/counter.jsx).
  - Added build step for client [`bundle.sh`](./bundle.sh).